Is Small Business Ownership Right for Me?

 5. You have available financial resources.
 Small business financing can be challenging.
 Having cash on hand can help, and more than 39 percent of new owners used it to fund their businesses, according to those surveyed.
 Other popular financing resources include tapping into 401K funds, borrowing from family and friends, Small Business Administration loans, and lines of credit.

-It’s easy to fantasize how great it would be to call your own shots — particularly if you’re unhappy in your current job.
-Likewise, starting a business because you hope to cash in more quickly or make someone else happy aren’t solid reasons to ditch your 9 to 5 job, either.
-Here are five bad reasons for starting a business:
+It’s easy to fantasize about how great it would be to be your own boss and call your own shots—particularly if you’re unhappy in your current job.
+But before you ditch your 9 to 5 job, be aware of these not-so-great reasons to start your own business:

 1. It’s more appealing than your current job.
 When you aren’t happy with your boss or salary, it’s tempting to look for any way out.
 Truth is, owning your own business takes energy, dedication, and an investment of time and money.
 Instead of opening your own business, consider whether you simply need to change companies or jobs.